 12. You can still explore the countryside by renting a car at your destination instead.

-There’s nothing to stop you from renting a car to get out of the city for a few days – from Rome you can take trips to the Castelli Romani, the coast, Lake Bracciano and so on – or when you get to your next destination – e.g. exploring the Tuscan countryside from Florence – but there’s never, ever any reason to have a car in the city, or to use one for long distance travel.
+There’s nothing to stop you from renting a car to get out of the city for a few days – from Rome you can take trips to the Castelli Romani, the coast, Lake Bracciano, further afield to Umbria and so on – or when you get to your next destination – e.g. exploring Val d’Orcia in the Tuscan countryside from Florence – but there’s never, ever any reason to have a car in the city, nor to use one for long distance travel.

 Locals’ tip: if you do plan to rent a car to explore the countryside, rent from an airport not the city.
 That way you’re already outside the craziness of Rome, and will have much wider choice of rental companies.In summary, renting a car in Rome is a stressful, expensive, time-wasting liability that will reduce the pleasure of your vacation.
 Avoid!
 In the city take taxis or public transportation, and between cities take the train.